-As a guide, we recommend a school sweatshirt, which is royal blue and embroidered with the school logo, black or grey trousers/joggers/skirt and a blue polo shirt for primary and a white polo shirt for seniors.
+The school uniform consists of a school sweatshirt, which is royal blue and embroidered with the school logo, black or grey trousers/joggers/skirt and a blue polo shirt for primary and a white polo shirt for seniors.
 Generic items are acceptable.
 All school uniform is available from www.taylormadeuniforms.co.uk and can be collected from TaylorMade or delivered to school to be collected on a Friday.
-Alternatively our PTFA also have second hand school uniform which is available to purchase.
+Alternatively, our PTFA has second hand school uniform, which is available to purchase.
 Please contact them via the QE2 School - parent / carers Facebook page.

-In warmer weather shorts or blue and white dresses may be more appropriate for primary pupils, however we would ask senior students to continue to wear their winter uniform.
-In exceptionally hot weather senior students may wear knee length grey or black shorts in as we appreciate our students may overheat or become uncomfortable.
+In warmer weather, shorts or blue and white dresses may be more appropriate for primary pupils; however, we would ask senior students to continue to wear their winter uniform.
+In exceptionally hot weather, senior students may wear knee length grey or black shorts as we appreciate our students may overheat or become uncomfortable.

 We have always maintained that it is not appropriate for senior girls to wear summer dresses because in our view, it is not age-appropriate and does not reflect the principles listed above.